How to Enroll

 - Go to class!

 If you are not officially enrolling in a degree program and are not planning to receive financial aid, then you can register for a class.
 There are three ways to register: by mail, by fax or in person.
 Download and complete our registration form.
-For course information, visit our online course schedule.
+For course information, visit our online course search.

 Did you miss the most recent Open House?
 No problem.
 You can still visit us.
 Please call ahead or schedule a campus tour through our web site and reserve your spot.